Structured Production Systems: Viability: Complete viability of structured production systems

+Two counterexamples demonstrate that the converses of both parts (a) and (b) of Theorem \ref{thm:CompleteViable} fail.
+Example \ref{ex:notRIC} provides a weakly completely viable system that does not satisfy RIC, while Example \ref{ex:notWRIC} below shows that WRIC does not imply weak complete viability.

+\begin{example} Consider the production system $\mathbb{S}$ with two consumables, denoted by $k_1$ and $k_2$, and two intermediate goods, denoted by $k_3$ and $k_4$, respectively.
+We again use a matrix representation for the professional production system $\zeta$:

-\textbf{Claim:} $\bar p \in \bar S$ and $\bar p \gg 0$. \ This shows the claim. $\qquad\lozenge$ \ Each of these three professions is assumed by a single economic agent.
-Therefore, the total output of this production system is now given by $1 \cdot \zeta (I) + 1 \cdot \zeta (X) + 1 \cdot \zeta (Y) = (x,y,0)$, implying that the total consumptive output of the production system is given by $e = (x,y) \gg (0,0)$. \\ Note that since consumable $X$ is used as an input in the production of consumable $Y$, this structured production system does \emph{not} satisfy the Weak Restricted Input Property WRIP.
-On the other hand, the structured production system is coherent as $\det Z = 2y(x+1) >0$. \ Again each profession is assumed by a single agent, leading to a net productive output $e = (x,y) \gg 0$. \\ Again, let $p \in [0,1]$ represent the competitive market price of $X$, which implies that the competitive market price of consumable $Y$ is $1-p$.
-Furthermore, we let $q \geqslant 0$ stand for the price of the intermediate input.
-These income equations are derived as:
+Again, each profession is assumed by a single agent, leading to a net productive output $\omega = (2,1)^\top \gg 0$.
+Note that the production system $\mathbb{S}$ satisfies WRIC but not RIC.\footnote{This is because the consumption good $k_1$ is used as an input for the production of both intermediate goods, whereas the consumption good $k_2$ is used as an input for the production of the intermediate good $k_3$ only.} \\ Furthermore, since $\det Z = 7 \neq 0$, Theorem \ref{thm:ViabilityStructural} ensures that $\mathbb{S}$ is coherent and viable.
+We now show that $\mathbb{S}$ is not weakly completely viable.
+To this end, let $p \in [0,1]$ represent the competitive market price of $k_1$, which implies that the competitive market price of consumable $k_2$ is $1-p$.
+Furthermore, let $q_1, q_2 \geqslant 0$ stand for the prices of the intermediate inputs $k_3$ and $k_4$, respectively.
+The income equations are derived as follows: